I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 After going from a werespider-infested room to a werespider-infested room:
 	say "You tread warily around the periphery of the sunken courtyard. ";
-	if the player is affected by silence begin;
-		say "But the silence charm holds true, and you do not disturb the werespiders.";
+	if the player is affected by silence: say "But the silence charm holds true, and you do not disturb the werespiders.";
 		continue the action;
-	end if;
-	if a saving roll of 17 by the player to "tiptoe past the werespiders" is lost begin;
-		repeat with legsy running through the alive werespiders begin;
-			move legsy to the location;
+	if a saving roll of 17 by the player to "tiptoe past the werespiders" is lost: repeat with legsy running through the alive werespiders: move legsy to the location;
 			now legsy is hostile;
-		end repeat;
 		say "The werespiders, with ears on all eight knees, are not fooled!";
-	otherwise;
+	otherwise:
 		say "Thank the gods for that.";
-	end if;
 	continue the action.

  Rule for dead body disposal of a werespider (called the victim) when the location is a werespider-infested room: restore the health of the victim; move the victim to the Sump of the Fountain-Grove; continue the activity.